 Mondly’s free version provides access to the first lesson block, a daily lesson, and the chatbot feature.
 It’s enough to evaluate the interface and format before committing to a paid plan, but not enough to make meaningful progress on its own.

-Paid plans run approximately $10 per month, $48 per year (roughly $4 per month), or a lifetime access plan that regularly goes on sale for under $100.
-All paid plans cover all 41 languages, which makes Mondly genuinely good value if you’re studying more than one language or plan to return to French after a break.
+Paid plans currently run approximately $10 per month, $48 per year (roughly $4 per month), or a lifetime access plan that regularly goes on sale for under $100.
+All paid plans cover all 41 languages, which makes Mondly an especially good value if you’re studying more than one language or plan to return to French after a break.
 Pearson frequently runs discounts of 50+%, so it’s worth checking the current pricing before purchasing.

 Who Mondly Is a Good Fit For